Natural Therapies for Autism: A Functional Medicine Approach to Root Causes and Support

 Autism Spectrum Disorder (ASD) — sometimes referred to as autism spectrum disorder — is a neurodevelopmental condition that affects how a person communicates, connects, and processes the world around them.

-Symptoms can range from speech delays to sensory sensitivities, from repetitive behaviors to deep focus and creativity.
+Symptoms can range from speech delays to sensory sensitivities, from repetitive behaviours to deep focus and creativity.
 Many people with ADHD or autism share overlapping traits — and sometimes both conditions coexist.

-Families often feel frustrated by simplistic answers.
-At BalanSoul, we explore what’s beneath the surface — because understanding why is the first step toward meaningful support.
+Because too often, autistic individuals and families are handed simplistic explanations.
+At BalanSoul, we look beneath the surface — because understanding why is the first step toward meaningful support.

 Root Causes & Contributing Factors

-We recognize that autism is not caused by one single factor.
-We explore deeper influences that may affect nervous system development, behaviour, and sensory processing:
+We recognise that autism is not caused by a single factor.
+Instead, deeper influences may affect nervous-system development, behaviour, and sensory processing.

 Biochemical Imbalances